BrightTag/chopped-sui/README.md

 - `dropDownWillShow`: Fired before a drop-down menu shows
 - `accordionDidHide`: Fired after a section of an accordion is hidden

 In all cases, the context of the current component is passed in as `this` and as `event.target`.
 For some components, additional information will be attached to the event such as which accordion section was actually hidden.
-See the [component docs](docs/componentLibrary.md) for more information in these cases.
+See the [component's docs](#available-components) for more information.

 ## Development